Where the Wildflowers Are

 friendly, that's for sure.
 Equestrians are welcome on trails throughout

 the county.
-Climb wooded mountains or gallop across sandy
+Climb wooded mountains or gallop across a sandy beach.

 - Boating, Paddling, and Fishing

 Explore Sonoma County by water.
 We have launches on lakes, the Russian River and along the coast and an ocean marina in Bodega Harbor.
 Fresh and saltwater fishing options are plentiful.

 Ready to get some fresh air?